mikehdt/SMS-Demo/README.md

 -   [ ] Investigate making the build pipeline cross-platform (as much as is possible)
 -   [ ] Animate palettes between each other (not just from black)
 -   [ ] Have more than one bank, to learn about bank switching
+-   [ ] Figure out a nice way to integrate inline z80 assembly with VScode...
 -   [ ] Add music?

 ## Dependencies